 The wine proved to be a mixed blessing.
 It provided much needed relaxation on the Sunday afternoons that the men would get together after the family meal to play cards and drink.
 They, after all, worked hard and long hours for little pay and some form of stress relief was necessary and, in that way, the wine and the cards provided a good outlet.

-However, Crescenzo was one of those men that tended to tended to become nasty when he had too much to drink and he would take out his frustrations on his wife and family, unfortunately, sometimes physically,.
+However, Crescenzo was one of those men that tended to became nasty when he had too much to drink and he would take out his frustrations on his wife and family, unfortunately, sometimes physically,.
 Such episodes were periodic and always short and temporary.
 He never let them affect either his job performance or his responsibilities to his family.
 He worked hard to support his family until his dying day.

 However, the drinking and resulting, sometimes nasty, results toward the family had a permanent effect on Rose.
 It turned her completely against the use of alcohol.
 Hence, for her entire life she resolutely never, knowingly, touched a drop of alcohol and she was dead set against its use in any form.
 This was due not only to the negative experiences in her home life but, also, to her strict upbringing in the Baptist faith.
 They were, at that time, very firm in their belief that alcohol was evil and very strict in their observance of rules that strictly forbade its use.